SandPointHOA/spcchoa-site/content/news/sphoa-halloween-update.md

 date: 2020-10-21T20:39:22.518Z
 draft: false
 ---
-At our last board meeting on 10/15 we clarified a couple of items on Halloween and wanted to pass those along.
+At our last board meeting on Oct.
+15 we clarified a couple of items on Halloween and wanted to pass those along.

 ·         We will be placing signs out front a week before explaining that we are discouraging trick or treating this year.